Gaia May Detect Hundreds of Well-characterised Stellar Black Holes: Introduction

 The population of BHs detected via gravitational waves (GWs) emitted from the inspiral and merger of binary BHs also have strong selection biases favoring distant and high-mass objects \citep[e.g.,][]{Fishbach2017}.
 Thus, the historically standard methods for BH detections likely miss the bulk of the population of BH binaries in the Milky Way.
 Even when discovered, GW detections do not directly constrain age and metallicity of the progenitors of the merging BHs.
 Instead, such constraints come indirectly from population modeling of various astrophysical formation channels \citep[e.g.,][]{Chatterjee2017-metal,GWTC2,GWTC2-pop,Bavera2021,Chruslinska2021}.
 On the other hand, detailed modeling of complex accretion physics is needed to characterise the BH and the companion properties in X-ray binaries since the properties of the accretion disks are the observables in this case \citep[e.g.,][]{FKR-book, Davis2005, Kreidberg2012}.

 The majority of BH binaries are expected to have stellar companions in orbits too wide for mass transfer via Roche-lobe overflow (RLOF) \citep[e.g.,][]{Breivik_2017}.
 Detection of a detached BH binary with a luminous companion (LC) is interesting since such a source can effectively remove several limitations of the aforementioned methods.
 In a detached BH-LC binary, the properties, such as the age and metallicity of the BH progenitor can be assumed if the same properties can be measured for the LC.
 For example, knowledge of the brightness and distance of the LC can allow strong constraints for the luminosity and metallicity using well-understood stellar evolution models.
 If the BH-LC binary is primordial, as expected for most BH binaries in the Milky Way field, the metallicity and age of the BH progenitor is very likely the same as its companion.
 Furthermore, especially if the LC is a main-sequence (MS) star, the knowledge of luminosity and color can provide strong constraints on the mass of the star and as a result, the mass of the dark object can also be constrained \citep[e.g.,][]{Andrews_2019, Shikauchi2020}.
 Interestingly, a fraction of detached BH-LC binaries in the field may also have been created dynamically inside star clusters which then get ejected from the host cluster \citep[e.g.,][]{Chatterjee2017,Kremer2018}.
-Since star clusters consist of an effectively co-eval aggregate of stars, the same assumptions should be valid for dynamically produced systems as well.
+Since star clusters consist of an effectively co-eval aggregate of stars, the same assumptions should be valid for dynamically produced systems as well to a large degree.\footnote{Some degree of uncertainty may stem from the usually small spread in metallicity and age created via multiple populations in star clusters \citep[e.g.,][]{Milone2020} depending on how much stars from different populations mix and take part in strong dynamical encounters.}

 Detached BH-LC binaries are almost impossible to detect via traditional methods such as radio, GW, or X-ray emissions, with the only exception being wind-fed X-ray binaries.
 Nevertheless, several BH candidates in detached binary systems with a LC have already been detected by multi-epoch spectroscopic and photometric campaigns via measurement of the orbital motion of the LC \citep[e.g.,][]{Giesers2018,Giesers2019,Thompson2019,Jayasinghe2021}.
 Systematic surveys for radial velocities of all nearby stars by APOGEE or SDSS-V may provide more discoveries in future \citep[e.g.,][]{Zasowski2017, Kollmeier2019}.